France Guidebook

 What's the difference between this France guidebook and Rick's Best of France guidebook?

-Rick Steves France, the complete guide, offers more coverage of more destinations in a mostly black-and-white format, and is updated annually.
+Rick Steves France, the complete guide, offers more coverage of more destinations in a mostly black-and-white format.

-The shorter Rick Steves Best of France guidebook focuses on France's top destinations and sights, is in full color, and is updated every other year.
+The shorter Rick Steves Best of France guidebook focuses on France's top destinations and sights, is in full color, and is updated a little less frequently than the complete guide.

 Both books are packed with hand-picked recommendations and Rick's travel advice and tips for saving time, money, and hassle.